A0ak/Part2/README.md

-I created all components in App.jsx under src.
+I created all the components in App.jsx under src.